omwan/latest-additions/README.md

 * save auth tokens to cookies instead of session history
 * load selected feeder playlists for existing playlist
 * cache loaded playlists instead of making API call on every refresh
+* set minimum amount for skip track calls
+* include preview of first 5-10 tracks of generated latest additions playlist in popup
+* inform users if any local tracks are skipped?
+* include playlist title in mongodb document

 ## Screencaps